vinayhegde1990/devops-notes/docs/source/Chef.rst

 Chef
 **********

-*Some useful links to cover the basics of Chef*
+*Some useful links to explain the concepts of Chef*

 ########
 Concepts